CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 54: March 29th, 2017

+**Today's Progress**: Got stuck into my [Camper Leaderboard](http://codepen.io/Cronox/full/EWePmb), functionally it's comming along nicely.

+**Thoughts**: I got a little carried away thinking about the look and feel of the page rather than focusing on getting the functionality in place.
+I've got to say not blown away by the way react works with table of data.
+I'm interested to see how this have been tackled in other peoples projects because it seems like a big shortcomming, particually for business focused apps.

 ### Day 53: March 28th, 2017

 **Today's Progress**: Reviewed others submissions for the [Markdown previewer](http://codepen.io/Cronox/full/Ppexjg/) project and made some adjustments to to own system.
 Began work on the camper leaderboard.